Far North Queensland Real Estate: Past, Present, and Future

 Does cyclones and floods suppress the long-term growth of house price?

 Townsville experienced a catastrophic flood in late Jan to early Feb 2019, which was claimed to be one of the worst in the city’s history, causing 5 deaths and $1.24 billions of property loss.
-However, property market data shows that the natural disaster didn’t slow down the growth pace of the city’s rent level, nor stop the sale price from recovering since2019.
+However, property market data shows that the natural disaster didn’t slow down the growth pace of the city’s rent level, nor stop the sale price from recovering since 2019.

 Image of 621412b93d8105536f951349 3.%20Townsville%20Price%20vs%20Major%20Floods